-From EYFS to Year 6 children are taught Maths using the Power Maths methodology.
+From EYFS to Year 6, children are taught Maths using the Power Maths methodology.
 It has been designed to support and challenge all pupils, and is built on the belief that EVERYONE can learn maths successfully.
 Children are not taught rote learning, but instead are supported to develop problem solving, thinking and discussion.
 The teaching, learning and sequencing of the curriculum includes a mastery approach, which ensures continuity and progression across the school.

 Discover – each lesson begins with a problem to solve, often a real-life example, sometimes a puzzle or a game.
 These are engaging and fun, and designed to get all children thinking.

 Share – the class shares their ideas and compares different ways to solve the problem, explaining their reasoning with hands-on resources and drawings to make their ideas clear.
 Children are able to develop their understanding of the concept with input from the teacher.